d-uzlov/k8s-homelab/ingress/dns-k8s-gateway/readme.md

 kl delete ns exdns
 ```

-# DNS re-routing setup

-I use OPNSense with Unbound DNS plugin.
+# DNS re-routing setup in OPNSense Unbound DNS

-There you can go to `Query Forwarding`
+- Go to `Services -> Unbound DNS -> Query Forwarding`.
-and add all the domains you are interested in to the list,
+- Add all the domains you are interested in to the list,
 pointing to load balancer address of `exdns-k8s-gateway` service.

-If you add `example.com` then all `*.example.com` requests
+If you add `example.duckdns.org` then all `*.example.duckdns.org` requests
 will be redirected to this deployment.

+# DNS re-routing setup in Technitium DNS server

+- Go to `Zones -> Add Zone`.
+- Type Zone name (like `example.duckdns.org`).
+- Select `Conditional Forwarding Zone`
+- Select `DNS-over-UDP`
+- Set `Forwarder` to your `exdns-k8s-gateway` service IP
+- [optional] You may also need to disable network proxy for this zone

 # Coredns setup for ingress loopback